What for you are the key metrics of a successful IP strategy?

 What effect – if any – are you seeing the climate crisis have on innovation and development?

 It is undeniable that climate technology is of significant importance in today's world.
 This is mainly due to the energy crisis and the associated rise in traditional energy prices.
 It is necessary to drastically reduce carbon emissions, in order to prevent the ever-worsening effects of climate change.
 Governments, corporations and organizations around the world are striving to achieve this goal by reducing carbon emissions by several percent on an annual basis, or academic net zero in the near future.

 This has caused many startups to focus on technology and innovation-enabled business models that revolve around climate technology.
 Companies are becoming more conscious of the environmental impacts of their operations and are researching and developing sustainable solutions to increase their efficiency, and reduce their environmental footprint.

 These businesses are providing advanced technologies such as renewable energy sources, energy storage solutions, and other clean power solutions that help companies reduce their dependence on traditional fossil fuels.
 They are also helping to create a new economy focused on clean energy, which centers around sustainability and the efficient use of resources.
 This is evident through the 200% increase in greentech patent filings over the last 10 years.

 Director – Product Strategy

-Santhosh Metri is a director at Moody’s Analytics, focusing on product strategy for intellectual property, M&A and foreign direct investment solutions.
-He has a graduate degree in software engineering, a master’s from Manchester Business School and an LLM from the University of Strasbourg.
-Mr Metri works on product innovation, concentrating on provisioning specialised and connected IP datasets for Big Data analytics.
-He specialises in IP strategy and portfolio management, IP commercialisation, brand protection and management.
+Santhosh Metri is a director at Moody’s Analytics and focuses on product strategy for intellectual property, M&A and foreign direct investment solutions.
+He has a graduate degree in software engineering, an MS from Manchester Business School and an LLM from the University of Strasbourg.
+Mr Metri also works on product innovation, provisioning specialised and connected IP datasets for big data analytics.
+He specialises in IP strategy and commercialisation, portfolio management and brand protection and management.